trailblazer/trailblazer.github.io/gems/reform/validation.md

 In addition to dry-validation's API, you have access to the form that contains the group via `form`.

-    validation :default do
+    validation :default, with: {form: true} do
       configure do
-        option :form

         def same_password?(value)
           value == form.password
         end